JMart2210/JMart2210/README.md

 <h1 align="center">Hi 👋, I'm Jeremy</h1>

 - 🔭 I use this as a journal of sorts to look back on past personal hobby projects.
-My goal now is to transition to a corporate IT position with an eye on Cyber Security.
+My goal now is to transition to a corporate IT position with a long term eye on Cloud technologies.
 So look for new pinned directories with some of the home labs I'm working on!

 - You can also check out my other pinned directories for a few fun projects.
 They're not technically difficult, but I'm proud of the little details I implemented in each one.

-- 📫 How to reach me **jeremy@blndhomes.com**
+- 📫 How to reach me **Jmart.jax.tech@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">